 I first wrote this blog in Feb.
 2010 and since then it’s had about half a million views, which means that a lot of people experience the laxative effect from magnesium and wish they didn’t.

-Joanne O. from Pennsylvania asks why supplementing with magnesium is causing her diarrhea…
+I wrote this blog when Joanne O. from Pennsylvania asked me why supplementing with magnesium was causing her diarrhea…

 I have difficulties whenever I have more than 400mg of magnesium.
 I tried taking 800mg for awhile and it always causes diarrhea… Is this normal?”

 Generally, magnesium will cause diarrhea because not enough is being absorbed into your bloodstream.
 If it doesn’t make it into your bloodstream it ends up in your colon where it has a laxative effect.

 Here are four strategies to stop magnesium from causing diarrhea…

 - The first strategy, which I didn’t have back in 2010, is to take my non-laxative magnesium, called ReMag.
 I created it because I get the laxative effect from very low doses of any other magnesium.